BIGJRA/BIGJRA.github.io/rejuv.md

 # Walkthrough Version 13.2.0
 # Written by @BIGJRA

+I could use some help to double check these things:

+- Every battle should have a field listed (including No Field)
+- Every encounters area should NOT have a field listed
+-

 Welcome to my walkthrough of Pokemon Rejuvenation!

 While you’re here, try checking out [my Youtube Channel](https://www.youtube.com/channel/UCsBx7xQxOKBsEP4k28h-KgQ)!